sevrinn/sevrinn/README.md

 - 👋 Hi, I’m Sevrinn.
 You can call me Sev for short tho:)
 - 👀 I’m interested in so many different things.
 But for the sake of this, coding, music composition, video games.
-- 🌱 I’m currently a student in the CodingDojo Accelerated Flex MERN program
+- 🌱 I’m a graduate of CodingDojo Accelerated Flex MERN program
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to work with kind, creative people
 - 📫 You can reach me here or follow me on the bird app @sev_welker

 <!---